-In addition, as from early 2022, numerous factors are affecting and may increasingly affect the economy and the financial markets, in particular geopolitical tensions or shocks (notably in Eastern Europe, and in particular, the invasion of Ukraine as discussed below), political risks directly affecting Europe, general trends in consumer and commodity prices characterised by very high inflation, corresponding trends in wages, tensions over energy supplies, supply chain pressures, the changing worldwide economic situation impacting overall global economic growth, tensions around international trade, currency movements (including U.S. dollar appreciation) and, as discussed below, the evolution of monetary policy and interest rates (these elements themselves being affected by the above-mentioned factors).
+In addition, numerous factors are currently affecting and may continue to affect the economy and the fin ancial markets in the coming months or years, in particular geopolitical tensions or shocks (notably in Eastern Europe, and in particular, the invasion of Ukraine as discussed below), political risks directly affecting Europe, general trends in consumer and commodity prices characterised by very high inflation, corresponding trends in wages, supply chain pressures, the changing economic situation in certain countries or regions that contribute to overall global economic growth, tensions around international trade and, as discussed below, the evolution of monetary policy and interest rates (these elements themselves being affected by the above-mentioned factors).

-In particular, the invasion of Ukraine, as well as the reaction of the international community, have been, continue to be, and could remain a source of instability for global markets, depressing stock market indices, inflating commodity prices (notably electricity, oil, gas and agricultural products, such as wheat), aggravating supply chain disruption and causing an increase in production costs and inflation more generally.
+In particular, the invasion of Ukraine, as well as the reaction of the international community, have been, continue to be, and could continue to be a source of instability for the BNP Paribas Group, depressing stock market indices, inflating commodity prices (notably oil, gas and agricultural products, such as wheat), aggravating supply chain disruption and causing an increase in production costs and inflation more generally.
 These events have had, and are expected to continue to have, economic and financial repercussions that will increase inflation and decrease global growth and the BNP Paribas Group and its clients could be adversely affected as a result.